 - Intercollegiate Rodeo was introduced as Mesalands' first intercollegiate sport in the fall semester of 1998.
 The College is a member of the National Intercollegiate Rodeo Association and competes in the Grand Canyon region.
 Both the men's and women's teams compete in rodeos in the fall and spring.
 Students must meet national eligibility guidelines and be enrolled full time in order to participate in the college rodeos throughout the region.
-The top athletes from the region compete in the College National Finals Rodeo in June of each year. - Intramural Sports may be offered based on student interest.
+The top athletes from the region compete in the College National Finals Rodeo in June of each year. - Intercollegiate Golf - Intercollegiate Golf was introduced as Mesalands' second intercollegiate athletics program in the spring semester of 2020.
+Mesalands Golf team is a member of National Collegiate Club Golf Association (NCCGA) and competes in the Desert Region, which includes Arizona, California, New Mexico, and Nevada.
+Both the men's and women's team compete in golf tournaments in the fall and spring semesters.
+Students must meet national eligibility guidelines and be enrolled full time in order to participate in the NCCGA tournaments throughout the year.
+The top athletes from the Desert Region will be invited to compete in the NCCGA National Championships both in the fall and spring semester. - Intramural Sports may be offered based on student interest.
 Each semester may include ultimate frisbee, dodgeball, volleyball, basketball, and other sports as interest is expressed by the student body.
 Students may inquire at the Office of Student Affairs.